Workforce — Page 3

 Governor Kay Ivey today announced she has received a forward-thinking economic strategic plan presented by Commerce Secretary Ellen McNair.
 Designed to guide the state’s growth through the next decade and beyond, the plan cements Alabama’s status as a leader in economic development.
 This comprehensive plan — called Catalyst — replaces the state’s previous framework, Accelerate […]

-The Regions Foundation has awarded a $150,000 grant to the nonprofit organization STRIVE Birmingham.
+The Regions Foundation has awarded a $150,000 grant to the nonprofit organization Strive Birmingham.
 The group supports education and workforce development opportunities in the Magic City by providing free job training and career support services to those having difficulty finding employment.
-The grant was presented Friday during one of STRIVE’s first graduation events honoring adults […]

-Auto manufacturing has become a key industry in Alabama, vital to its economic success.
+Auto manufacturing has become a key industry in Alabama crucial to its economic success.
 With multiple manufacturing facilities now operating across the state, the industry is on track to continue its trend of steady growth.
-One such facility, Montgomery’s Hyundai Motor Manufacturing Alabama, LLC (HMMA), contributes to the progress by supporting over 14,000 direct and […]

 A group of Alabama business and elected officials visited the South Alabama Mega Site recently where they toured the construction site of the Novelis aluminum recycling and rolling mill.
 Novelis broke ground on the development in 2022, which marked a major milestone for Baldwin County as a historic economic development win for the state.
 Currently, […]